Sumireneko/vectrize_plugin/README.md

-# vectrize_plugin
+# vectrize_plugin for Krita
 ver 0.3
-Test plugin working on krita, porting from Imagetracer.js 1.2.6
+Test plugin working on Krita, porting from Imagetracer.js 1.2.6
 https://github.com/jankovicsandras/imagetracerjs

-Krita
+for Krita 5.2.2 later
 https://krita.org/en/

 # how to install